TheCloudWorld/application-python-flask-nameprint/README.md

 # Flask Container

-Below steps needs to be performed to containerize and run the flask application
+Below steps needs to be performed to containerize and run the flask application.

 ## Project Setup